E-commerce has exploded in the past two years as most people remained home and had to shop online.

 It is always better to test the website thoroughly to eliminate bugs and give our users a great experience.
 However, you could miss some errors and bugs, and you need to catch them and let users know that something has gone wrong.

 Customer and user expectations have changed over the years, and they expect a lot more when they visit an e-commerce website.
-There are also many e-commerce websites where people no longer hesitate to take their business elsewhere if they have a terrible experience with yours.
+There are also many e-commerce websites where people are quick to take their business elsewhere if they have a terrible experience with yours.
 Work on improving user-friendliness and knowledge to avoid these issues.